- 6 min read

-Customer has been integral part of any business.
+Customer has been an integral part of any business.
 No business can survive without it.
-Customer first approach seems to be an obvious approach in this rapidly changing and digitally connected world.
-Though this term is not recently coined, the understanding of its implications is vital.
-To grasp the real essence of the term, I would like to talk about how this approach has been evolved by the time and why it holds utmost importance.
+Customer-first approach seems to be an obvious approach in this rapidly changing and digitally connected world.
+Though this term is not recently coined, an understanding of its implications is vital.
+To grasp the real essence of the term, I would like to talk about how this approach has been evolved over time and why it holds utmost importance.

 You must have heard that “Content is the King”.At the beginning of the internet era, the best way to reach out to your customers was by publishing as much content as you can.
-Let your customers know more & more about your products, services and offerings.
-Then the content was not limited to text, but it got richer in different forms such as images, videos and other interactive forms.
-If we talk about the current content driven trend then such engaging forms are wisely utilized with specific persona based tailored and informative content.
-Earlier the approach was to push content in every possible manner to everyone alive on the universe.
+Let your customers know more & more about your products, services, and offerings.
+Then the content was not limited to text, but it got richer in different forms such as images, videos, and other interactive forms.
+If we talk about the current content-driven trend then such engaging forms are wisely utilized with specific persona-based tailored and informative content.
+Earlier the approach was to push content in every possible manner to everyone alive in the universe.
 While now, this seems insane.
 Today, customers expect you to be smart enough in your approach.
-They expect you to offer only those content at their preferred time and mode in which they are really interested in.
+They expect you to offer only the content at their preferred time and mode in which they are really interested.

-This approach has also evolved and played important role along with the most used search engine - Google’s algorithm’s continuous evolution.
-Have you heard this funny saying “The best place to hide dead body is page 2 of google search results”?
-With time the content started increasing dramatically, one could no more trust on content first approach only.
+This approach has also evolved and played an important role along with the most used search engine - Google’s algorithm’s continuous evolution.
+Have you heard this funny saying “The best place to hide a dead body is page 2 of Google search results”?
+With time the content started increasing dramatically, and one could no longer trust on content first approach only.
 Content needed to be more meaningful and properly designed to grab the attention of readers.
-And to make content easily found on smarter search engines, one needed to fine tune it with best SEO practices.
+And to make content easily found on smarter search engines, one needs to fine-tune it with best SEO practices.

-Is this a truth, “Say Goodbye to Your Marketing Plan if You Ignore Mobile”?
-It might not be a truth few years back, but today if you just look around then you will find someone using mobile phone every minute.
+Is this true, “Say Goodbye to Your Marketing Plan if You Ignore Mobile?”
+It might not be a truth a few years back, but today if you just look around then you will find someone using a mobile phone every minute.
 Today’s mobile phones are not only the calling devices.
 They are much smarter than that.
-You can read your favorite articles, take pictures, listen music or can handle your complete business using that.
-A recent Forbes article says e-Commerce is growing at a rate of over 16% per year, while mobile grows at over 68%.
-With having such a significant proportion of traffic on mobile, you will have to address that how your website or app content will look on mobile.
-And this traffic proportion is getting so valuable, that even Google has started penalizing websites which are not mobile optimized.
+You can read your favorite articles, take pictures, listen to music, or can handle your complete business using that.
+A recent Forbes article says e-commerce is growing at a rate of over 16% per year, while mobile grows at over 68%.
+With such a significant proportion of traffic on mobile, you will have to address how your website or app content will look on mobile.
+And this traffic proportion is getting so valuable, that even Google has started penalizing websites that are not mobile-optimized.

 - 81% of US online shoppers are more likely to make additional purchases, either online or in a store, as a result of emails based on previous shopping behaviors and preferences. – (Harris Interactive)